 In producing these guidelines, the EPC aims to provide a reference basis to support payment service providers.
-However, it needs to be recognised that research and developments in cryptology are constantly evolving.
-Therefore, the EPC plans to annually review and update the document to reflect the state of the art in light of major new developments and to keep it aligned with the documents referenced.
+However, it needs to be recognised that cryptology research and development are constantly evolving.
+Therefore, the EPC plans to annually review and, with best endeavours, update the document to reflect the state of the art in light of major new developments and to keep it aligned with the documents referenced.
+This new version provides an overall review of referred standards and algorithms.
+Attention was given to update the information regarding cryptography in the context of quantum computing.
+Although no one knows precisely when cryptographically relevant quantum computers will actually arrive, organizations must review their cryptographic strategies to ensure they remain secure in a post-quantum world.